 Article 15 of the Indian Constitution prohibits discrimination based on religion, race, caste, gender, or place of birth.
 The reality, however, is quite different, as Ayushmann Khurrana discovers in this Anubhav Sinha-directed film.
 When a police officer sets out to investigate the murder of three lower-caste girls, he becomes entangled in a murky world where a person’s worth is determined by their social standing.
 The film was praised for bringing to light an issue that the country is still dealing with even after 75 years of independence.

 When a team of scientists from the Indian Space Research Organisation (ISRO) takes on the task of launching a satellite into Mars orbit, they face more than just technical challenges.
 Based on true events, writer-director Jagan Shakti’s film takes viewers behind the scenes of the 2014 Mars Orbiter Mission.
-The film, directed by a team of five female scientists, makes you want to cheer on and celebrate India’s breakthrough in space technology.
+This is one of the popular bollywood patriotic movies, directed by a team of five female scientists, makes you want to cheer on and celebrate India’s breakthrough in space technology.

 Lakshya’s box office numbers were dismal when it was released in 2004, but the film has since gained cult status.
 Farhan Akhtar’s second directorial after the huge success of Dil Chahta Hai (2001) saw Hrithik Roshan deliver one of his best performances of his career.
 Lakshya, a coming-of-age story about a young, carefree man who finds his purpose in the army, is more than just a war drama and makes for an excellent Republic Day watch.